 Where to shop secondhand luxury

-Here’s another idea: Update your wardrobe sustainably by getting your high fashion fix from a secondhand purchase or rental find from these popular platforms!
+Here’s another idea for your next wardrobe update: Your sustainable luxury fashion fix can come from a secondhand purchase or rental find from these popular platforms…

 A homegrown fashion rental subscription and buying platform, Style Theory stocks both designer outfits and arm candy.
 The latter is a particularly exciting development, with brand name bags from the likes of Chanel, Balenciaga, Celine, Bottega Veneta, Dior and others.
 The best part?
 You can try them out for a month or two (via the rental service) before committing to a purchase.